KuyaMecky/AntiDeface-WordPress-Plugin/README.md

 The AntiDeface WordPress Plugin is designed to protect your WordPress site from defacement attacks.
 It monitors your website for unauthorized changes and provides alerts to ensure your content remains secure.

+This plugin is in current development.
+Further enhancement and development of this plugin is encouraged.
+Let's keep everything safe.

 ## Features

 - **Real-time Monitoring**: Continuously scans your website for any unauthorized changes.